difference between questionnaire and schedule

 Questionnaires are often used in quantitative research, where the goal is to collect numerical data that can be analyzed using statistical methods.
 For example, if a researcher wants to understand the attitudes of a particular demographic towards a particular product, a questionnaire can help gather information that can be analyzed to provide an insight into the target group’s perception of the product.

-See also difference between crpc and ipc
+See also difference between water resistant and water proof

 What is a Schedule?